sit-2021-int214/021-Worldwide-Blockbusters-2019-1977/assignment/HW04/HW04_63130500159/data_viz.md

 <img src="pie.png" width=700>
 </p>

+**Explain :**
+Two of graphs show the number of books for each types as follows
+- Boxed Set - Hardcover has 1 book.
+- ebook has 7 books.
+- Hardcover has 95 books.
+- Kindle Edition has 19 books.
+- Paperback has 156 books.
+- Unknown Blinding has 2 books.

 ---

 ### 2. Graph shows relation between rating and reviews which rating has more than equal 4.2.